hexinfra/gorox/README.md

     shell> ./gorox help

 To install Gorox, simply move the whole Gorox directory to where you like.
+You may also add the directory to your $PATH so you can run "gorox" without "./".

-To uninstall, simply remove the whole Gorox directory.
+To uninstall, simply remove the whole Gorox directory and remove it from $PATH.

 More usage examples
 -------------------